tsmatsuz/MNIST_SQL/Readme.md

-# Run Deep Learning (rxNeuralNet) on SQL Server Machine Learning Services
+# Neural Network Learner (MNIST) on SQL Server Machine Learning Services

 This is the SQL script to generate SQL Server's table for well-know MNIST (hand-writing digits) dataset.